willkoehler/clintonville_greenways/_posts/2015-05-04-new-bike-parking-in-clintonville.md

 ---
 <b>This should be short and simple:</b>

 -   Explain the benefits of bike parking.
+See <http://www.citylab.com/commute/2012/12/cyclists-and-pedestrians-can-end-spending-more-each-month-drivers/4066/>
+    “...bikers actually out-consumed drivers over the course of a month.
+True, they often spent less per visit.
+But cyclists and pedestrians in particular made more frequent trips (by their own estimation) to these restaurants, bars and convenience stores, and those receipts added up."

 -   Explain how we're working with the city and local businesses to add more bike parking.
 -   Maybe a story?
 After talking with Alex, Clintonville Outfitters requested a bike rack from the city they're already installed.